Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 I can easily whittle down the results to a specific fighter:
 ![FZF searcher in action](./images/fzf_search.png)

-The selected results are sorted and sent toe stdout:
+The selected results are sorted and sent to STDOUT:
 ![final result](./images/fzf_output.png)

 ## The Plan